oroinc/documentation/book/functional_tests.rst

 Functional tests check the integration of the different layers of an application.

-In this article you will learn how you can improve the experience of writing functional tests with the Oro Platform.
+In this article you will learn how you can improve the experience of writing functional tests with OroPlatform.
 It is recommended to read the Symfony `documentation concerning testing`_ before you continue.
 You should also be familiar with `PHPUnit`_.